steveberdy/Blast/README.md

 # Blast
 Weird encoders that I've created.

 The output for these encodings are indeterministic, while the decoding output is deterministic.
 There are many encoded outputs for one input, but always the same decoded output for inputs.

+I originally created this in Java while I was sitting bored at school, but I completly rewrote it in C#.
+Feel free to contribute.

 ## Building